Halilmehmet/mcp-server-kubernetes/README.md

 3. Access to a Kubernetes cluster configured for kubectl (e.g. minikube, Rancher Desktop, GKE, etc.)
 4. Helm v3 installed and in your PATH (no Tiller required).
 Optional if you don't plan to use Helm.

-You can verify your connection by asking Claude to list your pods or create a test deployment.
+You can verify your connection by listing pods or creating a test deployment using the provided tools.

 If you have errors open up a standard terminal and run `kubectl get pods` to see if you can connect to your cluster without credentials issues.